Call Us Now : (404) 567-5515

-By: DUI Attorney William C. Head
+By: DUI Lawyer GA William C. Head, Board-Certified DUI Attorney

 In Georgia, once a drunk driving arrest is made, the Georgia driver’s license for almost every driver is confiscated by the arresting officer.
-So the answer to, “Will police take my license after a DUI arrest?” is yes, they will.
+So, the answer to, “Will police take my license after a DUI arrest?” is yes, they will.
 Some officers will verbally explain that your GA driver’s license status is suspended, subject to the limited permit issued on the DDS 1205 form, but this is not required to be done.

 This temporary license states that it is good for 30 days after the person is arrested, but DUI cases require an appeal of the pending administrative suspension within 30 days after the drunk driving arrest.
 Missing this deadline triggers this “hard suspension” under the GA implied consent law, meaning that no work permit is possible, in DUI refusal cases.